wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The command, if not explicitly given, is set to `Inv` by default.
 The timestamp of the block is updated in the same way as in `invalidateExceptRequestor()`.

-#### Helper Functions, Part II
+#### Handling Write Backs

-There are also helper functions that handle write backs induced by eviction from the upper level.
+There are also functions that handle write backs (event type `PUTx`) induced by eviction from the upper level.
-Recall that when a write back is received, if the cache is configured to send an acknowledgement, or the upper level expects to hear back from the write back request, then the write back will be inserted as the front entry of the MSHR in the upper level, and the acknowledgement should be sent from the lower level.
+Recall that when a write back event is received, if the cache is configured to send an acknowledgement, or the upper level expects to hear back from the write back request, then the write back will be inserted as the front entry of the MSHR in the upper level, and the acknowledgement should be sent from the lower level.